Pavlosm/P1/README.md

 Notes for TA
 ------------
-External code was as "blueprint" to create the accordion.
+External code was used as "blueprint" to create the accordion.